 Can you buy Vatican tickets at the door?

-Yes, you can buy Vatican Museum tickets at the entrance.
+Usually, yes, you can buy Vatican Museum tickets at the entrance.
 The price for the standard ticket is 17 €.
-But, it is worth remembering that an average of 30,000 people visits the Vatican Museum daily.

 Currently, as a result of the provisions against the spread of the COVID-19 pandemic, it is only possible to book tickets online.
 There is no sale at the entrance booth.

-Therefore, the queue to buy tickets at the door can be definitely long and it makes sense to buy a ticket in advance to avoid spending hours in line.
+On a normal day before the COVID, there were about 30,000 people visiting the Vatican Museum daily.
+Therefore, the queue to buy tickets at the door was definitely long and it was worth buying a ticket in advance to avoid spending hours in line.

 Where to buy Vatican Museum tickets in advance?